-Day three of my implant and everything seems to be on track after my first follow up at the implant clinic.
+Day three of my implant and everything seems to be on track after my first follow up at the neuromodulation unit.
 As I mention in my last post I’m noticing a reduction in my pain, although right now my back is in a world of pain.
 At the clinic this morning they made a few adjustments to the stimulator and we talked about how things have been going over the last couple of days.

 When I posted the other night I gave you the readers digest of what happened during the surgery and I wanted to tell you about it in a little more detail.
 The surgery was done by Dr. K. Kumar who is known all over the world for his knowledge of chronic pain, along with his treatment in it.
 It has been an answer to prayer having such a great doctor to take care of me.
 The procedure itself was very interesting to listen to.
 I couldn’t really see the monitor that he was watching but I could hear everything as it took place.

 They started by making an incision in my back and finding the right vertebrae to go between.
 It took them quite a bit of digging to find the right spot to place the electrode.
 It might help to tell you that they were doing my left leg at first, and so they had to hit the right nerve group between T 11 and T 12.
 It was a matter of moving things around and trying different spots to see which area gave me the best coverage down my leg.
 After a little bit of adjusting they would hook up the power to the wire and try things out.
 One minute I could feel the stimulation in my back or in my stomach, and then at times down my leg.
 The sensations took a little bit of getting used to, but after a few days it doesn’t bother me as much.